pburtchaell/redux-promise-middleware/.github/ISSUE_TEMPLATE/bug_report.md

 ## Test Case
 Some code or a fork to help us reproduce the behavior.

+Consider creating a [JSBin](https://jsbin.com/?html,output) for the code example.

 ## Steps to Reproduce
 Steps to reproduce the behavior: